What is khachapuri?

 - 1 1/2 cups feta cheese (crumbled)

 - 3/4 cup plain yogurt

 - 2 large eggs (beaten)

 - 4-6 large eggs (in shells)

 - Open packaging of pre-made dough and let dough rest at room temperature for 30 mins

 - Mix the cheeses, yogurt, eggs and salt in a bowl

-- Form “boats” according to this video:
+- Form “boats” according to the video below.

 - Fill the “boats” with the cheese and egg mixture leaving enough room for an egg on top (don’t add egg yet)